 Teaches technical support skills for those seeking employment in the computer and information systems field.
-Prerequisite: CIS 70 and CIS 72 or equivalent skills.

 The Cabrillo Computer and Information Systems (CIS) department offers Information Technology (IT) courses.
 IT includes rapidly emerging and evolving computer hardware, software, networking, telecommunications, Internet, programming and information systems technologies.
 CIS courses allow students to update job skills or prepare for careers in IT as well as transfer to four-year institutions.